 jenkinshangWithJstack.sh during this time to determine if high CPU, GC, or Out of Memory errors are present.
 Additionally, if you see requests that are taking a long response time, you may be experiencing a network-related issue.
 It is also advised to look over the slow response data of the Support Bundle to troubleshoot further.

-Very often, the cause of an Out Of Memory error is due to incorrect GC settings, or GC “thrashing”.
+Very often, the root cause of Out Of Memory errors, as well as UI unavailability, is due to incorrect GC settings, or GC “thrashing”.
 Frequent garbage collection, due to failure to allocate memory for an object, insufficient free memory, or insufficient contiguous free memory due to memory fragmentation, is referred to as “thrashing”.

-It’s important to remember that many GC events are “Stop The World” events.
-Therefore, ideally you want to limit these events to less than a couple of seconds to ensure that your application does not become unresponsive for your end-users.
-Very long GC pauses may also result in 503 errors and other instabilities .
+All GC events are “Stop The World” events.
+You want to limit these events to less than a second to ensure that your application does not become unresponsive for your end-users.
+Very long GC pauses may also result in 404 errors and other instabilities.
 In extreme cases, very long GC pauses may make it appear that build agents have disconnected or become unresponsive.
-If the JVM’s garbage collection is not performing as desired, you will need to benchmark Jenkins and tune the JVM to reach an appropriate set of GC parameters.
+If the JVM’s garbage collection is not performing as desired, you will need to benchmark Jenkins and tune the JVM based on the recommendations from CloudBees Support.

-The recommended tuning approach to these parameters is to evaluate the GC logs using GCEasy.io which is an online GC log analyzer.
+The recommended tuning approach to these parameters is to evaluate the GC logs using GCEasy.io, an online GC log analyzer.